 Welcome to Model Minority Moms where we reckon with the myth of success in career, family and life.
 We’re Jeanette, Kate, and Susan – Harvard classmates and Asian American working moms who get real about the pressures of fitting in while standing out.

 Jeanette is MMM’s “momager” who runs a tight ship and keeps it afloat.
 She’s a repeat entrepreneur, fount of Korean proverbs, and mom to Isaiah (4 yrs) and Ruth (2 yrs).
-In her past life, she’s been a McKinsey consultant, Harvard MBA, Amazon product manager, owner of a Korean restaurant, and founder of a prepared meals delivery service.
-She lives in Seattle and is currently building a data analytics software company.
+In her past life, she’s been a McKinsey consultant, Harvard MBA, Amazon product manager, owner of a Korean restaurant, and tinkerer on many different ideas for new ventures.
+She lives in Seattle and is currently building HomeHQ, a company serving busy professional families with part-time household assistants and directories for afterschool programs and summer camps in Seattle.
 Jeanette grew up in Los Angeles after immigrating from South Korea, and studied Economics at Harvard, where she met her husband, Jake.

 Kate is MMM’s resident products nerd and social media stalker.
 She spent most of her career internationally, has a not-so-secret potty mouth, and is mom to Raya (2.5 yrs) and Leela (5 months).
 A trilingual business professional, she has 15 years of cross-sectoral experience in the social and private sectors spanning data consulting, higher education, public health, and philanthropy, and is a best-selling author in China.
 She lives on Mercer Island with her kids and husband Nirav, and works for a Chinese higher education data analytics consulting firm overseeing its Africa clientele.
 After immigrating to the US from China at age 6, she grew up in Washington state and studied Psychology and French at Harvard.